SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Initialization Parameters
 -------------------------

-Initializers can define :newTerm:`initialization parameters`, which define the types and names of values that customize the initialization process.
+Initializers can provide :newTerm:`initialization parameters`, which define the types and names of values that customize the initialization process.
 Initialization parameters are written in the same syntax as function and method parameters.